DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4782e82e-4545-458e-917c-42d40e08748d)

-Change STATUS to “ENABLED” and interface GROUP to “GUEST”
+Change status to “enabled” and interface group to “guest”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a84ce73-0250-404b-896c-695ac5b9d05a)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2ca8357b-7564-4ef9-8f36-cb730a4b415f)

-Now, we need to change the SECURITY POLICY to [WPA2][Auth(PSK)]
+Now, we need to change the security policy to [WPA2][Auth(PSK)]

 Returning to MONITORING, we can see the changes we made to the configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5a06ae8b-cad0-46ec-bf34-adab0960fc41)

-Current number of CLIENTS is now 0.
+Current number of clients is now 0.
 By connecting to the WLANS, these numbers should change.
-To SEE a list of the CLIENTS connected, click the left-hand side “CLIENTS” tab
+To SEE a list of the clients connected, click the left-hand side “clients” tab

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b6eefbd8-f79e-4dc6-90e6-95a8c0c17849)